 - The site’s not responsive and doesn’t provide a seamless experience across all devices: The days of computer desktop-only website design sites are long over.

-- Poor website design gives a bad user experience and is hard to navigate: If you’re not keeping up with the latest trends and technology you can be assured that many of your competitors are.
+- Poor website design gives a bad UI/UX and is hard to navigate: If you’re not keeping up with the latest trends and technology you can be assured that many of your competitors are.
 If there’s a better user experience out there than the one you’re providing, that’s where your potential visitors are going to go.

 - Your website design doesn’t keep up with your business: If your site isn’t reflecting your latest business and marketing strategy, your site is irrelevant.
 Or, what if what your customers are getting from you on the phone isn’t being echoed from you on your website?
 Then your website design has problems.

 - You can’t update content: You need good content as part of your content marketing approach.
 Your site needs the ability to update and add new content.
 You should be able to do this easily through a content management system.
 Make sure that your website design is optimized for SEO.